brylevkirill/notes/Natural Language Processing.md

   *(Ludwig Wittgenstein)*

   "This game is not just a game of words but a game of words causing things and of other things causing words.
-We can’t fully define the meaning of a word like “slab” without referring to the physical actions of A and B. In this way, linguistic meaning has to bottom out at some point in nonlinguistic facts."
+We can’t fully define the meaning of a word like “slab” without referring to the physical actions of the builder A and the assistant B. In this way, linguistic meaning has to bottom out at some point in nonlinguistic facts."

   *(Jon Gauthier)*

-  "No general solution to the problem of computer understanding of natural language is possible, i.e. language is understood only in contextual frameworks, that even these can be shared by people to only a limited extent, and that consequently even people are not embodiments of any such general solution."

-  *(Joseph Weizenbaum, creator of ELIZA chat bot)*

-  "All existing NLP is about mapping the internal statistical dependencies of language, missing the point that language is a *communication protocol*.
-You cannot study language without considering *agents* communicating *about something*.
-The only reason language even has any statistical dependencies to study is because it's imperfect.
-A maximally efficient communication protocol would look like random noise, out of context (besides error correction mechanisms).
-All culture is a form of communication, so "understanding" art requires grounding.
-Mimicking what humans do isn't enough.
-You can't understand language without considering it in context: agents communicating about something.
-An analogy could be trying to understand an economy by looking at statistical structure in stock prices only."

-  *(Francois Chollet)*

-  "We have a lot of language data [at Google]... and we don't even know how we would annotate it."
+  "We have a lot of language [data at Google] but it's not annotated with what it means, and we don't even know how we would annotate it.
+That's a big challenge now in AI."

   *(Ray Kurzweil)* ([talk](https://youtube.com/watch?v=w9sz7eW6MY8#t=4m27s) `video`)